Kit Harington & Rose Leslie, Everyone’s Favorite ‘GoT’ Couple, Set June Date To Walk Down Aisle

 — Kit Harington (@Kit_Haringtcn) May 25, 2018

 Fans quickly took to Twitter to express their excitement once the date was revealed.
-One fan is even going as far as to call the up-coming marriage, “the second royal wedding”.
+One fan is even going as far as to call the upcoming marriage, “the second royal wedding.”

 The second royal wedding – Kit Harington and Rose Leslie’s – is in less than a month ????